KBR National Park

 Filed under Parks

 Hyderabad is a city that has seen a surge of progress and growth in the past ten or so years.
-Thanks in part to the decision of the Andhra Pradesh government to make Hyderabad the next cybercity of the new millennium, Hyderabad has become a progressive jungle of concrete and steel, steadily climbing the ladder of global recognition.
+Thanks in part to the decision of the Telangana government to make Hyderabad the next cybercity of the new millennium, Hyderabad has become a progressive jungle of concrete and steel, steadily climbing the ladder of global recognition.
 What’s even more surprising is the fact within this jungle of noise and buildings and modernization, there lies another jungle that is the complete antithesis of the megacity: one that is teeming with life that is more primal and uncivilized and yet, exotically beautiful.
 This place is called the Kasu Brahmananda Reddy National Park, or commonly abbreviated as KBR National Park, and no tourist of Hyderabad should ever visit the city without checking the park out.

 Established in 1994 in order to protect the biodiversity and richness of the area it is on, the Kasu Brhamananda Reddy National Park covers about 156 hectares of land right smack in Hyderabad’s Jubilee Hills.
-The park is named after Andhra Pradesh’s former prime minister Kasu Brahmananda Reddy, and it is a rather unique park in its own way.
+The park is named after Telangana’s former prime minister Kasu Brahmananda Reddy, and it is a rather unique park in its own way.
 Aside from being picturesque and teeming with flora and fauna life like most national parks, it also has the magnificent Chitan Palace by the former Nizam of Hyderabad as well as other historic structures.

 The park is home to a wide variety of plant and animal life.
 There are over 600 species of plants and trees one can find within its vicinity, ranging from shrubs, herbs, to climbers and creepers, not to mention several pteridophytes and xerophytes.
 As for the fauna, the park is home to approximately 113 species of birds, 20 species of reptiles, 20 species of mammals, 15 species of butterflies, and a wide variety of invertebrates.
 While there are no large mammals present in KBR National Park, palm civets and small jungle cats can be found.